 As a child, I remember zucchini was one of the vegetables I didn’t enjoy eating.
 I never refused to eat a meal made by mom, I wasn’t that kind of kid.
 However, there were a few foods that I found really tasteless.
 I can’t even tell you how zucchini has become my favorite summer vegetable now.
 I LOVE to create recipes with it.
 I can even eat it raw now, as in these Raw Zucchni Rolls.
 Do you love or hate it?
 What’s your favorite zucchini recipe?
 I’d love to hear them in the comments section below!

 It is a low calorie recipe, that’s right.
 But it doesn’t mean that it is tasteless and unappealing.
-On the contrary, even zucchini haters will love this amazingly tasty, yet skinny zucchini casserole.
+On the contrary, even zucchini haters will love this amazingly tasty, yet skinny zucchini casserole recipe.

 For one thing, it doesn’t contain any oil or butter.
 I just used ½ tablespoon butter to grease the pan.
 I used a few simple ingredients for this incredibly yummy zucchini casserole.
 When someone sees and wants to make this recipe, there is no need to go for shopping.
 These are some very basic ingredients that I’m sure you always have in your kitchen.